mikoro/raycer/readme.md

 ## Download

-### Binaries

 Download the latest version:

 | Windows 64-bit                                                                                         | Mac OS X (10.9+)                                                                                       | Linux (Ubuntu 14.04)                                                                                         |
 |--------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------|
 | [raycer-1.0.0-win.zip](https://github.com/mikoro/raycer/releases/download/v1.0.0/raycer-1.0.0-win.zip) | [raycer-1.0.0-mac.zip](https://github.com/mikoro/raycer/releases/download/v1.0.0/raycer-1.0.0-mac.zip) | [raycer-1.0.0-ubuntu.zip](https://github.com/mikoro/raycer/releases/download/v1.0.0/raycer-1.0.0-ubuntu.zip) |

-### Test scene data

-Test scene data is already included in the binary packages.

-Download test scene data: [Mirror 1](https://dl.dropboxusercontent.com/u/41666920/raycer/raycer_data.zip)

-Extract and merge the data folder from the zip file to the existing data folder after compilation.
+**Note:** To run the program you have to install graphics drivers that have support for OpenCL.
+Otherwise the program will complain of missing OpenCL libraries.
+The recent graphics driver packages from Intel/Nvidia/AMD will include the necessary files.

 ## Features

 - Multiplatform modern C++11/14 + OpenMP + OpenCL + OpenGL
   - Runs on 64-bit Windows, Mac OS X and Linux
   - Multithreaded using OpenMP
-  - Minimal shared state between threads and minimal heap memory allocations during rendering
   - GPU features are implemented with OpenCL
-  - OpenGL used for interactive mode (display rendering results with textured quads)
+  - OpenGL used for interactive mode only (display raytracing results with textured quads)
 - Interactive and non-interactive mode
   - Interactive mode allows moving in the scene and editing primitives
   - Non-interactive mode renders the scene to an image file with helpful progress indicators